Getting started guide

 Visualize checklist items

 Break your cards into subtasks by adding checklists.
 You can add as many checklists as you’d like, each with its own set of subtasks.
-Click + Add checklist item in the editor, assign a date range and a member.
+Open a card’s quick menu and select Add checklist item, assign a date range and a member.
 Once you set a date range, a checklist item will appear on the timeline/calendar.

 To learn more about other features, like reminders, filters, dependencies, recurring tasks, please check Help > Features.